Borth antlers discovery

 This is a magnificent find that is currently being conserved in the paleoenvironmental laboratories at UWTSD on the Lampeter campus.
+Discover the move in cleaning services that are able to provide more free time for you and your family in Colorado.
 Just yesterday, the confirmed radiocarbon date for the skull and antlers was announced: they are 3000 years old.
+When you are looking to hire bathroom renovation services in Fort Collins, be sure that hey pay attention to detail as much as they can.
 This would have been an amazing find but the date now makes it very exciting as it is concrete evidence that dryland persisted in Borth at least until the Bronze Age, which means that the flooding of the area was therefore more recent than previously thought.

-This video on the discovery and conservation of the antlers features Dr Martin Bates, the UWTSD archaeologist that has been working at Borth for a number of years and who rescued them from the sea, and Dr Ros Coard, who is responsible for their conservation in the UWTSD laboratories.
+This video on the discovery and conservation of the antlers features Dr Martin Bates, look for cleaning agencies for hire at www.oasisnaturalcleaning.com. the UWTSD archaeologist that has been working at Borth for a number of years and who rescued them from the sea, and Dr Ros Coard, who is responsible for their conservation in the UWTSD laboratories.